 Myth Number Two: Quitting smoking is Expensive.

 To dispel this myth, you have to think about long-term costs.
-Although at the onset it may seem expensive (for example, a two-week pack of patches may cost around $30, compared to a pack of cigarettes costing around $12).
-However, with a cost of $12, a pack-a-day smoker will pay over $4,300 a year to feed their addiction.
+Although at the onset it may seem expensive (for example, a two-week pack of patches may cost around $40, compared to a pack of cigarettes costing around $6-$7).
+Average cost of a pack of cigarettes is $6.28 which means a pack-a-day habit sets you back $188 per month or $2,292 per year.
 And that does not factor in potential health care costs related to smoking (for example, your risk of heart attack, stroke, and lung cancer are all substantially lowered after you quit).